Frequently Asked Questions

 6. A borehole site

-There is a perception that the majority of the cost of a fire is insurable, however there are a number of areas which are not covered by insurance.
+There is a perception that the majority of the cost of a fire is insurable; however, several areas are not covered by insurance.

-Financial surveys undertaken on behalf of insurance companies identify the cost of fires to the British economy, but these statistics only reflect insured costs; many other costs are not insurable.
+Financial surveys undertaken on behalf of insurance companies estimate the cost of fires to the British economy, but these statistics reflect only insured costs; many other costs are not insurable.

 For every pound spent on insurance, the average non-recoverable costs were approximately 10 times the amount paid, and in some cases, up to 36 times.

-The cost of insurance premiums can be likened to the tip of an iceberg, with the majority of the costs hidden below the surface.
+Insurance premiums can be likened to the tip of an iceberg, with the majority of costs hidden below the surface.

 Some of the uninsured costs are: